mike-weiner/display-event-locations-tec/README.md

 * Edited: README.md
 * Tested: Support up to WordPress 5.2.3 has been tested and confirmed
 * Tested: Support up to PHP 7.4 has been tested and confirmed
+* Tested: Minimum PHP Version is now set at 5.6

 ### 2.0.1
 * Released on September 5, 2019